Renewable Energy Visa Sponsorship Jobs in North Carolina

 WORKING CONDITIONS

-- Must be able to work in outdoor environments and occasionally in temperatures above 100 degrees and below 32 degrees
+- Must be able to work in outdoor environments and occasionally in temperatures above 100 degrees and below 32 degrees.

-- Willing and able to work in a hot, humid, cold and noisy industrial environment
+- Willing and able to work in a hot, humid, cold and noisy industrial environment.

 Physical Requirements

-- Ability to safely and successfully perform the essential job functions consistent with the ADA
+- Ability to safely and successfully perform the essential job functions consistent with the ADA and federal, state and local standards, including meeting qualitative and/or quantitative productivity standards.

 This position is not eligible for visa support.